Table of Contents

 We took the example of a ticketing platform in the previous section.
 However, banking as a service model is being implemented across industries.

 BaaS can help fintech/non-fintech companies provide online banking services to their customers.
 Instead of focusing on bank licences and integrations, they can focus on improving their services.

-These user-friendly and technologically advanced products can be a better alternative than traditional banking for their customers.
+These user-friendly and technologically advanced products can be a better alternative to traditional banking for their customers.

 Moreover, they can create apps for their customers to track daily transactions, account balances and savings.
 Apart from that, they can ensure quicker access to funds and no hidden fees for a better customer experience.

 For instance, Cashfree Payments offers Account creation services for neobanks and NBFCs.
-This enables their end-customers to create and link accounts.
-Moreover, they can use it to check balance, accept and make payments.
-Interestingly all of this possible through easy-to-use APIs.
+This enables their end customers to create and link accounts.
+Moreover, they can use it to check balances and accept and make payments.
+Interestingly all of this is possible through easy-to-use APIs.